top of page

 • Sunday School check-in begins at 9:45 am in the Celebration!
 Childcare atrium.

-• With Sunday School happening simultaneously alongside the 10 am worship service, we’ll open with Carrie Mack leading music and Deaconess Katie teaching the day’s lesson.
+• With Sunday School happening simultaneously alongside the 10 am worship service, we’ll open with Carrie Mack leading music and Pastor Katie teaching the day’s lesson.
 Then our kids will break into small groups based on their age (Kindergarten - 2nd grade, 3rd - 5th grade) for crafts and games.

 • Kids will rejoin their families in the Sanctuary during the worship service at the sharing of the peace, enabling families to be together for Holy Communion.